ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 ### Features

-* <strong>Schema Types</strong>: Currently, We have 33 schema types such as Blog Posting, News article, Local Business, Web page, Article, Recipe, Product, and Video Object [view all](https://structured-data-for-wp.com/docs/article/how-many-schema-types-do-we-support/).
+* <strong>Schema Types</strong>: Currently, We have more than 35 schema types such as Blog Posting, News article, Local Business, Web page, Article, Recipe, Product, and Video Object [view all](https://structured-data-for-wp.com/docs/article/how-many-schema-types-do-we-support/).
 We are going to add all the schema types in the future.
 You can request the one you want and we will add it for you!
 * <strong>Conditional Display Fields</strong>: Meaning you include or exclude any posts, pages, post types, taxonomies and more!
 * <strong>Knowlegde Base Support</strong>: Recognize the content based on the organization or a person via data type option.
 * <strong>Full AMP Compatiblity</strong>: Supports the AMP for WP and AMP by Automattic plugins.